Hero64/lafkn/README.md

 ## Configuration

-Alicanto can be configured depending on your project needs.
+Lafken can be configured depending on your project needs.
 More details will be added as configuration options are defined.